georgekosmidis/Geko.HttpClientService/README.md

 ## More info on how to serialize request, deserialize response

-Responses can always be deserialized to the typed defined in, for example, `GetAsync`:
+Responses can always be deserialized to the type `TResponseBody` defined in, for example, `GetAsync<TResponseBody>`:

 ```csharp
 //...